How to use the MINVERSE function

 3. Function not working

-The MINVERSE function returns #VALUE if:
+The MINVERSE function returns a #VALUE! error if:

 - the argument contains text or blanks.